ubuntu/ubuntu-project-docs/docs/reference/exception-walinuxagentUpdates.rst

    5.)
 Remove /var/lib/cloud and /var/lib/waagent (to simulate first boot conditions) 6.)
 Reboot, repeat step 3
    7.)
 Repeat step 5, capture the instance as an image and provision a new instance from it; repeat step 3

-   [Test Case 2]: New instance
-   1.)
-Build new cloud image with PPA package
-   2.)
-Boot instance
-   3.)
-Confirm that instance provisioned

 .. _sru_test_cases: